AguaDeMonchique/Estudos/Comptia A+/Core 1.md

 <span style="color:rgb(135, 206, 235)">Trip hazard avoidance</span>: A trip hazard occurs anytime you have an object in the pathway where people are going to walk.

 <span style="color:rgb(135, 206, 235)">How to prevent:</span>  Always run cables through your drop ceilings, underneath your raised floors, or you should use a cable runway that covers the distance across the floor to prevent people from tripping.

 -----------------------------------------------------------------------------------------------------------
 <span style="color:rgb(135, 206, 235)"><span style="color:rgb(135, 206, 235)">Proper</span> lifting techniques</span>: Whenever you attempt to lift a heavy or bulky object, you can injure your back or strain your muscles if you aren't careful.

 <span style="color:rgb(135, 206, 235)">how to prevent:</span> always lift with your legs and not your back.

+if the object is 18 to 20 Kilos its considered a two person or team lift

 -----------------------------------------------------------------------------------------------------------

 <span style="color:rgb(135, 206, 235)">Safety gear usage</span>:
+is safety goggles, gloves, and masks.
+When working around certain components, you may be using chemical compounds, such as thermal paste when installing a processor, or compressed air to clean out a piece of equipment.
 ### Component Safety
+Actions taken to prevent damage to components

+The biggest thread to your components is known as <span style="color:rgb(135, 206, 235)">Electrostatic Discharge</span> <span style="color:rgb(135, 206, 235)">(<span style="color:rgb(135, 206, 235)">ESD</span>)</span>.

+<span style="color:rgb(135, 206, 235)">Electrostatic Discharge</span> <span style="color:rgb(135, 206, 235)">(<span style="color:rgb(135, 206, 235)">ESD</span>)</span>: Occurs when electrons rush from the body to a component.

+<span style="color:rgb(135, 206, 235)">How can happen: </span>If you just walked across a carpeted floor, you're going to be building up static electricity in your body.
+And then if you touch a motherboard, an expansion card, or other circuit board, you can actually discharge that static electricity from your body into that component and it will damage it.
 ### Electrical Safety

 ### Chemical Safety